mbruel/ngPost/README.md

 ### How to use it
 <pre>
-Syntax: ngPost (options)? (-i "file or directory to upload")+
+Syntax: ngPost (options)? (-i <file or directory to upload>)+
 	--help             : Help: display syntax
 	-v or --version    : app version
 	-c or --conf       : use configuration file (if not provided, we try to load $HOME/.ngPost) --disp_progress    : display cmd progress: NONE (default), BAR or FILES -d or --debug      : display some debug logs
 	-i or --input      : input file to upload (single file or directory), you can use it multiple times -o or --output     : output file path (nzb)
 	-t or --thread     : number of Threads (the connections will be distributed amongs them) -x or --obfuscate  : obfuscate the subjects of the articles (CAREFUL you won't find your post if you lose the nzb file) -g or --groups     : newsgroups where to post the files (coma separated without space) -m or --meta       : extra meta data in header (typically "password=qwerty42") -f or --from       : poster email (random one if not provided) -a or --article_size: article size (default one: 716800) -z or --msg_id     : msg id signature, after the @ (default one: ngPost) -r or --retry      : number of time we retry to an Article that failed (default: 5)

+// for compression and par2 support
+	--tmp_dir          : temporary folder where the compressed files and par2 will be stored --rar_path         : RAR absolute file path (external application) --rar_size         : size in MB of the RAR volumes (0 by default meaning NO split) --par2_pct         : par2 redundancy percentage (0 by default meaning NO par2 generation) --par2_path        : par2 absolute file path (in case of self compilation of ngPost) --compress         : compress inputs using RAR
+	--gen_name         : generate random RAR name (to be used with --compress) --gen_pass         : generate random RAR password (to be used with --compress) --gen_par2         : generate par2 (to be used with --compress)

 // without config file, you can provide all the parameters to connect to ONE SINGLE server
 	-h or --host       : NNTP server hostname (or IP)
 	-P or --port       : NNTP server port
 	-s or --ssl        : use SSL
 	-u or --user       : NNTP server username
 	-p or --pass       : NNTP server password
 	-n or --connection : number of NNTP connections

 Examples:
+  - with compression, filename obfuscation, random password and par2: ngPost -i /tmp/file1 -i /tmp/folder1 -o /nzb/myPost.nzb --compress --gen_name --gen_pass --gen_par2
   - with config file: ngPost -c ~/.ngPost -m "password=qwerty42" -f ngPost@nowhere.com -i /tmp/file1 -i /tmp/file2 -i /tmp/folderToPost1 -i /tmp/folderToPost2
   - with all params:  ngPost -t 1 -m "password=qwerty42" -m "metaKey=someValue" -h news.newshosting.com -P 443 -s -u user -p pass -n 30 -f ngPost@nowhere.com  -g "alt.binaries.test,alt.binaries.test2" -a 64000 -i /tmp/folderToPost -o /tmp/folderToPost.nzb

-If you don't provide the output file (nzb file), we will create it in the nzbPath with the name of the last file or folder given in the command line. so in the first example above, the nzb would be: /tmp/folderToPost2.nzb
+If you don't provide the output file (nzb file), we will create it in the nzbPath with the name of the first file or folder given in the command line. so in the second example above, the nzb would be: /tmp/file1.nzb
 </pre>

 ### Portable release (Linux)